Karan12989-ctrl/Interest-Calculator/README.md

 Enter Time (in years): 2
 Compound Interest = 210.00
 Total Amount = 1210.00

+---

 🧑‍💻 Author

-Karan
+Karan (You can edit this section)
+---

 📄 License

 This project is open-source.
-You are free to use, modify, or improve it.
+Feel free to modify and use it anywhere.